biandratti/huginn-net/benches/README.md

 ### Protocol-Specific Optimizations

 #### TCP Optimization
-- Disable OS matching when not needed (20% performance gain)
+- Disable OS matching when not needed (68% faster)
+- Disable link matching when not needed (71% faster)
+- Use large cache (10K connections) for high volumes (23% faster)
-- Use appropriate cache sizes (100-10,000 connections)
+- Use small cache (100 connections) for better CPU cache locality (18% faster)
-- Larger caches provide better performance (~8% improvement)

 #### TLS Optimization
-- TLS 1.2 processes 40% faster than ALPN H2
+- **Sequential Mode**: Sufficient for 1 Gbps workloads (96% CPU)
+- **Parallel Mode**: Required for 10 Gbps workloads (8 workers recommended)
+- Use `HuginnNetTls::new()` for sequential processing
+- Use `HuginnNetTls::with_config(workers, queue_size)` for parallel processing
+- Parallel efficiency: ~90% scaling with worker count
 - Pre-filter non-TLS packets for significant gains
 - JA4 calculation is front-loaded during processing

 #### HTTP Optimization
-- Server matching can be disabled (25% performance gain)
-- Flow cache size has minimal impact (~1% variation)
-- Consider selective feature enabling based on requirements
+- Disable browser matching when not needed (46% faster)
+- Disable server matching when not needed (48% faster)
+- Use large cache (10K flows) for high volumes (8% faster)
+- Header analysis only (skip database matching) for best performance (49% faster)

 ## Detailed Analysis Reports